 What has been apparent in history is that capitalism does not break, it bends.
 It adapts and adopts any modality possible.
 As I write this I am deeply unsettled by how social justice has been commodified and tokenised by educational institutions, universities, and training centres.
 Whilst using the language of justice, atrociously unjust and uncaring practices and processes are being carried out right behind the gigantic banner of equity.
 Has language failed us?
 Have we given undue importance to language that the materialities of care have slipped through our fingers?

-Sid Mohandas is a former Montessori educator and teacher trainer, who is currently doing his doctorate at Middlesex University investigating gender in Montessori spaces using feminist ‘new’ materialist theories.
+Sid Mohandas is a former Montessori educator and teacher trainer, who is currently doing their doctorate at Middlesex University investigating gender in Montessori spaces using feminist ‘new’ materialist theories.
 Sid is the founder of The Male Montessorian and Montistory projects.
-He is also a guest lecturer for the Master’s program module Interrogating Policy and Practice for Social Justice at Middlesex University.
+They are also a guest lecturer for the Master’s program module Interrogating Policy and Practice for Social Justice at Middlesex University.